cilium/cilium/Documentation/contributing.rst

 5. Check out the stable branch you are backporting to, e.g., ``git checkout v1.0``
-6. Create a new branch for your backports, e.g., ``git branch stable-backports-YY-MM-DD``
+6. Create a new branch for your backports, e.g., ``git branch v1.0-backports-YY-MM-DD``
-7. Check out your backports branch, e.g., ``git checkout stable-backports-YY-MM-DD``
+7. Check out your backports branch, e.g., ``git checkout v1.0-backports-YY-MM-DD``
 8. Run the ``check-stable`` script, referring to your Github access token, this will list the commits that need backporting, from the newest to oldest: